 Our work also contributes significantly to the Council of Australian Governments’ (COAG) Closing the Gap initiative – maintaining, valuing and strengthening Indigenous cultures and improving Aboriginal and Torres Strait Islander people’s skills and employment outcomes.

-ACPA, an iconic centre for contemporary performance arts training and innovation, nurtures excellence in the next generation of Aboriginal and Torres Strait Islander performing artists and arts workers.
+ACPA, an exemplary centre for contemporary performance arts training and innovation, nurtures excellence in the next generation of Aboriginal and Torres Strait Islander performing artists and arts professionals.

 Our efforts to achieve this vision are guided and strengthened by